1912 United States presidential election: Results

-Statistical analysis
+This was the first time since 1852 that Iowa, Maine, New Hampshire, Ohio, and Rhode Island voted for a Democrat, and the first time in history that Massachusetts voted Democratic.
+Democrats would not win Maine again until 1964, Connecticut and Delaware until 1936, Illinois, Indiana, Iowa, New Jersey, New York, Oregon, West Virginia, and Wisconsin until 1932, and Massachusetts and Rhode Island until 1928.
+Additionally, it was the last time until 1932 that the Republicans failed to win Michigan, Minnesota and South Dakota.
+This is one of two times since 1852 that Maine and Vermont did not support the same party (the other being in 1968).
+Theodore Roosevelt's 88 electoral votes and 27.4% of the popular vote are the highest won by a third party in a presidential election.

-Wilson's raw vote total was less than William Jennings Bryan totaled in any of his three campaigns.
+Wilson's raw vote total and percentage was less than William Jennings Bryan's total in any of his three campaigns.
 In only two regions, New England and the Pacific, was Wilson's vote greater than the greatest Bryan vote.
 The 1912 election was the first to include all 48 of the current contiguous United States.

 Only 12 of the 48 states saw a candidate win with a majority of the popular vote.
 Wilson won a majority in the 11 former Confederate states.
 Only South Dakota, where Taft did not appear on the ballot, gave Roosevelt a majority.
 Taft won only two states, Vermont and Utah, each with a plurality.
 This is the only time in American history that three people who at some point served as president ran in the same election.

 Wilson finished 1st in 40 states.
 He finished 2nd behind Roosevelt in 5 states, and 2nd behind Taft only in Utah.
 He finished 3rd in 2 states, in Michigan where Roosevelt finished 1st and Taft finished 2nd, and in Vermont where Taft finished 1st and Roosevelt finished 2nd.

-Roosevelt finished 1st in 6 states.
+Roosevelt would win the most electoral votes out of any third-party candidate in American history, finishing 1st in 6 states.
 He finished 2nd in 24 states, behind Wilson in 23, and behind Taft in Vermont.
 He finished 3rd in 17 states.
 In 15 of those, Wilson finished 1st and Taft finished 2nd.
 In the other two, Taft finished 1st and Wilson finished 2nd in Utah, while Wilson finished 1st and Debs finished 2nd in Florida.
 Roosevelt was not on the ballot in Oklahoma.